The most important facts at a glance:

 - b) in Geography with a physical-geographical focus, or, if the student has obtained less than 130 credits, in Geography modules or in Geography-relevant Social or Cultural Sciences..

 In the case described in b) the examination committee will decide on whether the relevance to Geography is given or not.
-If the student has gained a degree within the meaning of b), he or she will be admitted to the master’s programme on condition that he or she obtains additional study and examination achievements or reads English literature from the bachelor’s programme in Geography amounting to a maximum of 30 credits.
+If the student has gained a degree within the meaning of b), he or she will be admitted to the master’s programme on condition that he or she obtains additional study and examination achievements or reads English literature from the bachelor’s programme in Geography.

 - Proof of required language proficiency in English.